laqroix/deep-music-visualizer/README.md

+# Additional
+This version additionally requires Pillow, https://pypi.org/project/Pillow/, and includes an extra optional command line argument:

+--store_frames

+Where, if this argument is present, each frame of the generated video will be stored in '/frames/frame_{number}' by default.

 # Deep Music Visualizer
 The Deep Music Visualizer uses BigGAN (Brock et al., 2018), a generative neural network, to visualize music.
 Like this: